 In 2007 she relocated to Boston to pursue a Masters Degree in Jazz Performance at the New England Conservatory, where she studied with Danilo Perez, Jerry Bergonzi, Dominique Eade, Allan Chase, George Garzone, and Frank Carlberg.
 While at NEC, Aubrey founded, directed and arranged for an official vocal jazz ensemble at the school.
 In 2009, Aubrey graduated with honors, was awarded the “Gunther Schuller Medal” for “making an extraordinary contribution to the life of the school,” and won her third DownBeat Magazine Collegiate Student Music Award, for outstanding performance in jazz voice.

 In 2011, Aubrey moved to New York City where she currently resides.
-From 2011-2015 she was the youngest voice faculty member of the Berklee College of Music voice department, and also was also on faculty at the New England Conservatory from 2012-2013.
 In New York, she has made appearances at the Blue Note Jazz Club, Kaufman Center, The Kitano, Cornelia St. Café, The Stone, Shapeshifter Lab, the Jazz Gallery, BAM Café, Rockwood Music Hall, Club Bonafide, Smalls, Mezzrow, Le Poisson Rouge, and the National Opera Center, with many different ensembles and artists including Janis Siegel (Manhattan Transfer), Fred Hersch’s Pocket Orchestra, Sara Serpa’s City Fragments, John Zorn’s Mycale Vocal Quartet, Joe Phillips’ Numinous Ensemble, Andrew Rathbun’s Large Ensemble, Rose and the Nightingale, Travis Sullivan’s Bjorkestra, Jason Yeager, Randy Ingram, and with her own band (Tomoko Omura, Michael Sachs, Chris Ziemba, Matt Aronoff, Jeremy Noller).
-Since 2016, she has been a faculty member of the jazz departments at Queens College and Montclair State University.
-Her performing and teaching has taken her throughout the US and Canada, China, Europe, and South America.
+Her performing and teaching has taken her throughout the US and Canada, China, Taiwan, Europe, and South America.